 Premium insoles with proper running shoes can prevent and correct from lower leg injuries.
-They create a good support for runners with high arch and low arch.
-The insoles are long lasting and they recommend for all runners.
+They create good support for runners with a high arch and low arch.
+The insoles are long-lasting and they recommend for all runners.
 Two of the suggested are Superfeet and SOLE.

 Foam Rollers (massage equipment)

-Excellent tool to prevent injuries.
+An excellent tool to prevent injuries.
 Alleviates muscle and soft tissue tightness.
 It can be used for shin splints stretching and massage.

 Roller Massager (massage equipment)

 A great tool to help reduce muscle tightness, soreness, and pain.
 All runners must have a roller massager.